GOOD BASIC BOOKS AND MAGAZINES

 Mother Earth News: The Original Guide to Living Wisely

-Sierra - join the Sierra Club (700,000 members now) and recieve "Sierra" each month, a substantial and superbly written magazine and one of the best ways to keep up on information on the environment and current issues
+Sierra - join the Sierra Club and recieve "Sierra" each month, a substantial and superbly written magazine and one of the best ways to keep up on information on the environment and current issues

 Whole Earth Magazine: Access to Tools, Ideas, and Practices